ENG

 3. What will be my feed-in tariff if the grant on the initial investment of a PV system to be installed on a residential premises is more than 50%?

 If the grant exceeds 50%, the applicable feed-in tariff is equivalent to the feed-in tariff for a PV system installed on a residential premises with a reduction of 0.2c for every 1% grant received over above the 50%.
-If this calculation results in a feed-in tariff rate that is lower than the prevailing marginal cost of electricity then the feed-in tariff would be equivalent to the marginal cost of electricity.
+If this calculation results in a feed-in tariff rate that is lower than the prevailing proxy of the market price of electricity, then the feed-in tariff would be equivalent to proxy of the market price of electricity.
+For the feed-in tariff applicable in your case where the PV is benefitting from a household grant of up to 50% refer to the table in FAQ 1.

 4. Is there any limit on the total capacity that may be approved a feed-in tariff?